wix-incubator/react-native-crash-course/docs/App.UiLib.md

 > Why?
 We have lots of duplicate code located all around and we don’t have any control over the style of the app as a whole.
 Consider working on large app with many developers and designers involved, where each of them can potentially use any style they want for any component!
 That's way too messy.
 Every little change, like in the size of all the titles, will require making changes to each screen.
 Creating a unified visual language includes having strict rules (or "presets") of styling, which determine, for example, the color and typography for ALL components of a certain type.

 Luckily, the ui-lib already comes with a set of predefined constants and presets, which define colors, typography, shadows and more.
 You can easily use these presets anywhere in your code.
 It's also very easy to [define your own presets](https://github.com/wix/react-native-ui-lib/wiki/STYLE).

-Read about the preset and how to use there [here.](https://github.com/wix-private/wix-react-native-ui-lib/wiki/The-Basics)

 ## 3. Start using the ui-lib's Presets
 There are two ways to use predefined presets from the ui-lib and refactor your app to use them.